mathyba/node-react-minimal-setup/README.md

 # Minimal setup for a Web Node-React project

-Includes a React client and an Express server.
+Includes a React client and an Express server ready for production deployment, as detailed [here](https://www.freecodecamp.org/news/how-to-make-create-react-app-work-with-a-node-backend-api-7c5c48acb1b0/)

 ## Usage